gdgsantiagodecompostela/devfest.gdgsantiagodecompostela.com/_posts/2014-07-21-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-07-21 09:00:00
+date:   2018-10-13 21:00:00
 isStaticPost: false
 ---
-GDG DevFest Vigo 2017 is looking for awesome and inspiring people who would like to speak at our event in the small city of Vigo.
-The event will be held on the 21st-22nd October, however the DevFest is the 21st October!
+GDG DevFest Galicia 2018 is looking for awesome and inspiring people who would like to speak at our event in the small city of Santiago de Compostela.
+The event will be held on the 17th November.
 Sign up.

 #### Presenters – who should speak at the DevFest Conference?